pzaino/thecrowler/doc/plugins.md

 var selector = params.selector;
 ```

 On top of that the current processed JSON document for the specific pipeline will be available in the `params` object as `json_data`.
+Already-collected XHR entries are exposed separately as `params.xhr` rather than inside `params.json_data`, so engine plugins and agents can inspect those immutable captures without returning them as modified scraped data.
 And if there are pre-defined metadata for the pipeline, it will be available in the `params` object as `meta_data`.

 ### Example Plugin: Data Transformer